 So what happens to this love of reading?
 I have a hard time believing it’s been entirely replaced by screens like the modern Luddites would have you believe.
 There are plenty of stories being told on those screens which ought to affirm and perpetuate the same love of story that began at a young age.
 I suspect the decline comes from one of two places stemming from the same cause: boredom.

 Children are either bored because the reading is too advanced or not advanced enough.
 The love of stories never goes away, but the movie on the screen replaces the movie in their brain unless the pages of books grasp their imaginations in a way that lasts until the next book.

 I suppose I’ve always loved learning and books were a natural extension of that.
 I saw music albums, television, and athletics in much the same way, though.
 I could “read” an album like a book, and after a while, many musicians understood their music was telling a bigger story.
 The best shows on TV did the same.

-Step one is understanding how every story points to our ultimate creator in some way.
-If we begin there, those written words become so much more exciting and we can start to understand the human condition in its fragile and fallen state in relation to an almighty creator.
+Step one is understanding how every story points to a creator.
+If we begin there, those written words become much more exciting and we can start to understand the human condition in its fragile and fallen state.
 Kids crave complexity and love to be challenged.
 They are never too young to learn that life can be hard and has a bajillion obstacles.
 That’s the magic right there.
 Every story points to truth and we are on a mission to help others discover that no matter how old they are.
 I might not have all the answers, but I invite you to come along for the ride as we tap into the magic along the way.